cenotelie/xowl-infra/README.md

 <dependency>
     <groupId>org.xowl.infra</groupId>
     <artifactId>xowl-store</artifactId>
-    <version>1.0-beta2</version>
+    <version>1.0.2</version>
     <scope>compile</scope>
 </dependency>
 ```

-For the inclusion of the expression of execution of behavior in ontologies, also include the xowl-engine bundle:
+For the inclusion of the expression and execution of behavior in ontologies, also include the xowl-engine bundle:

 ```
 #!xml
 <artifactId>xowl-engine</artifactId>
 ```

+All libraries in the xOWL Infrastructure and their dependencies are OSGi bundles that can be readily deployed on OSGi platforms such as [Apache Felix](http://felix.apache.org/), or [Eclipse Equinox](http://www.eclipse.org/equinox/).

 ## Triple Store Server ##

 To use the xOWL Infrastructure as a triple store server, either use the downloadable distribution, or the Docker image.

 ### Downloadable distribution ###

+[Download](https://bitbucket.org/xowl/xowl-infra/downloads) the distribution and launch with (Java 8 required):

 ```
 $ java -jar xowl-server.jar